Skip to content

 • Covered pot (stovetop): Moderate evaporation → Standard ratios

-• Pressure cooker/Instant Pot: Almost ZERO evaporation → Needs LESS water
+• Pressure cooker/Instant Pot: Almost ZERO evaporation → Needs significantly LESS water

 • Rice cooker: Low evaporation → Slightly less than stovetop